princeK9/CTC/readme.md

     - Store passwords as securely hashed and salted values (e.g., bcrypt, Argon2).
     - Encrypt all network traffic using TLS/SSL (OpenSSL or similar), protecting user privacy and credentials.

-### 3. History / Data storage >
+### 3. History / Data Storage

+- **Current Limitation:**
-    - Chat messages are ephemeral and are not saved anywhere.
+    Chat messages are ephemeral and are not saved anywhere.
 When the server restarts, all conversations are lost.
 Users joining a room have no context of the previous discussion.

+- **Potential Improvement:**
--  **Improvement**: Implement a chat logging system.
-A simple solution would be to append messages to a text file for each room (e.g., logs/room_name.txt).
+    Implement a chat logging system.
+A simple solution would be to append messages to a text file for each room (e.g., `logs/room_name.txt`).
 A more advanced implementation would store messages in a database, allowing for features like retrieving the last N messages when a user joins a room.

+---

+> **Enjoy chatting!** 🎉